riverscuomo/cuomputer/README.md

 .env: I think it's just authorizing itself by using the `riverscuomo-8cc6c....json` cred file in the top level of the project.
 This file is not commited to git/github but it is avaialable in the directory via dropbox.

 ## RUN
-`py.main.py` in the top level directory
+`py.main.py` in the top-level directory

 ## Deploy to Heroku
 This is probably just for me.